 Control Food Costs

-Food cost control is one of the most effective ways to boost margins.
-Strategies include negotiating with suppliers, monitoring portion sizes, and reducing waste.
+Food cost management remains one of the most effective ways to improve restaurant profitability.
+Strategies may include reducing waste, improving inventory control, monitoring portion sizes, and negotiating better supplier pricing.

 Optimize Labor Efficiency